jose-elias-alvarez/nvim-lsp-ts-utils/README.md

   of time, which you can change by setting `import_on_completion_timeout` in your setup function (`0` disables this behavior).

+- Fix invalid ranges

+  `tsserver` uses non-compliant ranges in some code actions (most notably "Move to a new file"), which makes them [not work properly in Neovim](https://github.com/neovim/neovim/issues/14469).
+The plugin fixes these ranges so that the affected actions work as expected.

+  This feature is enabled by calling `setup_client` in your configuration (see below).

 - ESLint code actions

   Parses ESLint JSON output for the current file, converts fixes into code